BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/Easier ECLIPSE and EOS/README.md

 * Even Easier
 * Total Chump
 * Stock Difficulty
-* Infinite Badass Difficulty (This is a buff, not a nerf!
+* Mega Badass Difficulty (This is a buff, not a nerf!
 In case you were feeling masochistic.)

 You can use the "stock" option to have one of the bosses remain unchanged, if